Normal generators for mapping class groups: Lanier--Margalit's well-suited criterion and its generalizations

-For a group $G$ and its subset $H \subset G$, we denote by $\llangle H \rrangle$ the normal closure of $H$ in $G$, which is the smallest normal subgroup of $G$ containing $H$.
+For a group $G$ and a subset $H \subset G$, we denote by $\llangle H \rrangle$ the normal closure of $H$ in $G$.
+This is the smallest normal subgroup of $G$ containing $H$.
 An element $h \in G$ is called a normal generator of $G$ if its normal closure $\llangle h \rrangle$ is the whole group $G$.
 Lanier and Margalit \cite{LM_NG} provided a criterion for a mapping class to be a normal generator of the mapping class group, by considering a certain graph defined for a given mapping class.
-This criterion is called \emph{well-suited criterion}.
+This criterion is called \emph{well-suited criterion} .

 Let $S = S_{g, n}$ be a surface of genus $g \ge 1$ with $n \ge 0$ punctures.
-Given a mapping class $f \in \Mod(S)$, we define the graph $N_f(S)$ as follows: \begin{itemize} \item each vertex is an isotopy class of a non-separating essential simple closed curve; \item two vertices $a, b$ are connected by an edge if $(h^{-1}fh)(a) = b$ for some $h \in \Mod(S)$, regarding vertices as isotopy classes of simple closed curves. \end{itemize} The graph $N_f(S)$ is called \emph{graph of curves for $f$}.
-The following is a slightly generalized version of Lanier-Margalit's well-suited criterion:
+Given a mapping class $f \in \Mod(S)$, we define the graph $N_f(S)$ as follows: \begin{itemize} \item each vertex is an isotopy class of a non-separating essential simple closed curve; \item two vertices $a, b$ are connected by an edge if $(h^{-1}fh)(a) = b$ for some $h \in \Mod(S)$, regarding vertices as isotopy classes of simple closed curves. \end{itemize} The graph $N_f(S)$ is called \emph{graph of curves for $f$} .
+Intuitively, if the normal closure of $f$ is large enough, then given a generic pair of non-separating essential simple closed curves, one can be mapped to the other by a sequence of conjugates of $f$.
+This means that the normal generation of $f \in \Mod(S)$ can be encoded by the connectivity of $N_f(S)$.
+Indeed, we have the following, which is a slight generalization of Lanier--Margalit's well-suited criterion.

 \begin{theorem}[Well-suited criterion] Let $f \in \Mod(S)$.
 If $N_f(S)$ is connected, then $\llangle f \rrangle$ contains the commutator subgroup $[\PMod(S), \PMod(S)]$.
 Moreover, when $g \ge 3$, $N_f(S)$ is connected if and only if \end{theorem}